AgPipeline/transformer-soilmask/README.md

 There are automated test suites that are run via [GitHub Actions](https://docs.github.com/en/actions).
 In this section we provide details on these tests so that they can be run locally as well.

-These tests are run when a [Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) or [push](https://docs.github.com/en/github/using-git/pushing-commits-to-a-remote-repository) occurs on the `develop` or `master` branches.
+These tests are run when a [Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) or [push](https://docs.github.com/en/github/using-git/pushing-commits-to-a-remote-repository) occurs on the `develop` or `main` branches.
 There may be other instances when these tests are automatically run, but these are considered the mandatory events and branches.

 ### PyLint and PyTest